brainhub/SHA3IUF/README.md

 The `hash` points to the same `256/8=32` bytes in both cases.

+## Building

+    $ make

+See Makefile for details.
+See also below for specific examples.

 ## Self-tests

     $ gcc -Wall sha3.c sha3test.c -o _ && ./_